Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Learning the Withheld Potion Pair

-Intuitively, withholding transitions for a potion pair creates two \textit{disconnected} halves of the chemistry graph (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, left).
-To correctly predict the output of a query, the model must correctly align and orient the halves relative to one another.
-This contrast with previous work where models might rely on surface-level patterns or counting statistics \cite{mittalDoesLearningRight2024}.
-Instead, our experimental setup requires the model to learn the underlying transition rules, preventing it from exploiting superficial statistical shortcuts.
-We show the results in Figure \ref{fig:4_way_edge_completion_performance}.
+In this experiment, we study the learning dynamics of latent structure discovery, wherein the model must infer the effect of a withheld potion pair using the support transitions of the remaining potion pairs.
+Intuitively, withholding transitions for a potion pair creates two \textit{disconnected} halves of the chemistry graph (Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition}, right panel).
+To correctly predict the query output, the model must correctly align the halves relative to one another.
+This contrasts with previous work where models may rely on surface-level patterns or counting statistics \cite{mittalDoesLearningRight2024}.
+Instead, our setup requires learning the underlying transition rules, preventing models from exploiting superficial statistical shortcuts.